TheXardas/nestjs-upload/README.md

 ## TODO
 - More tests
-- Fix swagger file upload
 - Monitoring
 - Old unused file cleaner job
+- Linting and testing pre-commit hooks

 ## Hot to run it